 Professional chefs swear by wood because its more impact resistant and sanitary than plastic, gentler on knife blades than a harsh bamboo, and much cheaper than marble or granite.
 But not all types of wood are good options for cutting boards.
-When buying a chopping board for your home kitchen, know that certain wood species are better suitable for the chopping task than others.
+You should know that certain wood species are better suitable for chopping tasks than others.

 What to look for in wood for wooden chopping boards

-When selecting your perfect cutting board or a butcher block you need to consider the following 5 key attributes of a wood species:
+When selecting a cutting board or a butcher block, consider the following 5 key attributes of a wood species:

 - Janka hardness rating: Nearly every material has its hardness ranking and so does wood.
 The higher the Janka hardness rating of a wood (measured in pounds-force), the harder and more resistant it is to scratches, dents, or dings from knives.
 Opt for a medium hardness like maple or cypress over softwoods like pine.

 - Toxicity: All woods that produce edible fruits, nuts, leaves, or sap are considered to be food-safe.
-Exotic woods like Purpleheart, while aesthetically pleasing, should be avoided as they often contain toxins that may leach out of the wood and into food placed on the surface.
+Exotic woods like Purpleheart, while aesthetically pleasing, should be avoided.
+They often contain toxins that may leach out of the wood and into food placed on the surface.

 - Porosity: Opt for closed-grain woods, that is pores invisible to the naked eye, to keep liquid or bacteria from entering the cutting surface and cause mold growth, wood warping, or stains.
 For that reason bamboo, although very economical, is not the best option due to its surface porosity.
 The smaller the pores, the better.
 Open-grained woods (pores visible) such as oak and ash are a poor choice because they soak up moisture like a sponge and quickly become a fertile ground for bacteria.